rmetzler/bliki/wiki/dev/merging-structural-changes.md

 # Merging Structural Changes

-Recently, a project I'm working on set out to reinvent their build process, migrating from a mass of poorly-written Ant scripts to Maven and reorganizing their source tree in the process.
-The development process is based on having a branch per client, so there is a lot of ongoing development on the original layout for clients that haven't been migrated yet.
-We discovered that our version control tool, [Subversion](http://subversion.tigris.org/), is unable to merge the changes between client branches on the old structure and the trunk on the new structure automatically.
+In 2008, a project I was working on set out to reinvent their build process, migrating from a mass of poorly-written Ant scripts to Maven and reorganizing their source tree in the process.
+The development process was based on having a branch per client, so there was a lot of ongoing development on the original layout for clients that hadn't been migrated yet.
+We discovered that our version control tool, [Subversion](http://subversion.tigris.org/), was unable to merge the changes between client branches on the old structure and the trunk on the new structure automatically.